laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

     x = light-switch-position  // Pre-defined global variable x = steering    // Steering channel (range: -100..100), read-only
     x = throttle    // Throttle channel (range: -100..100), read-only
+    x = aux         // AUX/CH3 channel (range: -100..100), read-only
+    x = aux2        // AUX2 channel (range: -100..100), read-only
+    x = aux3        // AUX3 channel (range: -100..100), read-only
     x = gear        // Current gear, read only,
                     //   only useful if gearbox servo support is enabled

+Note: aux, aux2 and aux3 are only available in firmware versions greater than 20, and only when a multi-aux-channel preprocessor hardware is used.s

 ### Assignments